Updated: January 13, 2022

 I asked him what business he plans to put up, and he said that he wants to get a business franchise.
 I referred him to a company where he found a food franchise he liked that only costs a total of P650,000 to set up.

 Did you know what he told me during the grand opening of his business franchise?
-He said that he could have started the business a year earlier if he only knew that he already had enough money.
+He said that he could have started the business a year earlier if he had only known that he already had enough money.

 This is exactly the reason why you need to know what business you plan to start first before you think about how much you need as business capital.
 It’s a practical and effective strategy.